getmatterapp/obsidian-matter/README.md

 ## Usage
 1. Install the Matter plugin via the Obsidian community plugins page
 2. Enable the plugin
-3. In the "Matter" settings page, connect the plugin to your Matter account
+3. In the "Matter" settings page under Plugin Options, connect the plugin to your Matter account by scanning the QR code.
 4. Configure the integration
-5. Sync!
+5. Start Syncing!

 After the initial setup, Matter will automatically sync in the background.